gilramir/argparse/README.md

 command-line, and the Values associated with that Command.

-To use the Values, you will need to coerce them from the argparse.Values interface to the actual struct-poiner that they are:
+To use the Values, you will need to coerce them from the argparse.Values interface to the actual struct-pointer that they are:

     func DoOpen(cmd *argparse.Command, values argparse.Values) error {
         opts := values.(*OpenOptions)